noknoklabs/nok-nok-labs-fido-auth-tree-node/README.md

 The Nok Nok S3 Authentication Suite facilitates FIDO-certified multi-factor authentication (including FIDO UAF, WebAuthn, and FIDO2) for both mobile and web applications.
 This eliminates the inconvenience of having to remember and type usernames and passwords by enabling users to leverage the cutting-edge biometric authentication technologies that their devices already possess.

-This authentication node make it easy to integrate FIDO into your ForgeRock Access Manager implementation.
+This authentication node make it easy to integrate FIDO into your ForgeRock Access Manager (AM) implementation.

 ## About Nok Nok Labs
 Nok Nok is the trusted leader in next-generation consumer authentication providing passwordless solutions to the world’s largest organizations.
 Delivering the most innovative authentication solutions in the market today, Nok Nok empowers global organizations to improve the user experience to access digital services, while meeting the most advanced privacy and regulatory requirements.
 The Nok Nok™ S3 Authentication Suite integrates into existing security environments to deliver a cost-effective, future-proof and standards-based authentication solution.
 As a founder of the FIDO Alliance and inventor of FIDO specifications, Nok Nok is the expert in deploying standards-based authentication.
 For more information, visit www.noknok.com.